Bernard A. Clarey: Flag assignments

 Clarey was selected for promotion to Rear Admiral in July 1958 and in August 1958 was assigned as Director for Military Personnel Policy in the Office of the Secretary of Defense (OSD).
 In July 1962, Rear Admiral Clarey again reported to Pearl Harbor as Commander Submarine Force, U.S. Pacific Fleet (COMSUBPACFLT).
 For exceptionally meritorious service in this position, he was awarded the Legion of Merit.

 On June 3, 1964, Clarey was promoted to Vice Admiral and became Deputy Commander in Chief, U.S. Pacific Fleet and Chief of Staff and Aide to Commander in Chief, U.S. Pacific Fleet (CINCPACFLT) at Pearl Harbor.
 In August, 1966, in Oslo, Norway, he became Commander U.S. Second Fleet (COMSECONDFLT) and Commander Striking Force, Atlantic (NATO).

 Returning to the Office of the Chief of Naval Operations (OPNAV) in June 1967, Vice Admiral Clarey assumed the duties of Director, Navy Program Planning and Budgeting.
 In January 1968, he was appointed Vice Chief of Naval Operations and promoted to the rank of Admiral.

 In December 1970, he returned to Pearl Harbor as Commander in Chief, U.S. Pacific Fleet (CINCPACFLT) in what was to be his terminal assignment.
 Admiral Clarey was relieved of duty on September 30, 1973, and retired from the navy with the rank of admiral on October 1, 1973.

 Post-Navy career

-Admiral Clarey served as a vice president for the Bank of Hawaii from 1973 to 1977 and died June 15, 1996 at Tripler Army Medical Center in Hawaii.
+Admiral Clarey served as a vice president for the Bank of Hawaii from 1973 to 1977 and died June 15, 1996, at Tripler Army Medical Center in Hawaii.

 Family

-Admiral Clarey married Jean Webster Scott (1918-2009), the daughter of Captain Leon B. Scott (USNA ’15), on May 27, 1937 in Groton, Connecticut.
-They had two sons: Rear Admiral (retired) Stephen S. Clarey (b.
-1940) of Coronado, CA, and Michael O. Clarey (b.
-1946) of Sydney, Australia.
+Admiral Clarey married Jean Webster Scott (1918–2009), the daughter of Captain Leon B. Scott (USNA '15), on May 27, 1937, in Groton, Connecticut.
+They had two sons: Rear Admiral (retired) Stephen S. Clarey (born 1940) of Coronado, California, and Michael O. Clarey (born 1946) of Sydney, Australia.
+Tennis journalist Christopher Clarey is his grandson.